 Treatment of granuloma annulare often is not necessary, except for cosmetic reasons.
-In some cases, creams or ointments are used to help the bumps disappear.
+In some cases, steroid creams or ointments are used to help the bumps disappear.
 Some doctors may decide to freeze the lesions with liquid nitrogen or to inject steroids directly into the rings of bumps.
 Ultraviolet light therapy or oral drugs can be used in severe cases.

 Lichen Planus and Your Skin